 I strongly suggest to go over the lectures in order: I have introduced the required math tools slowly over the lectures, rather than all at once in single lectures.

-I also compiled these posts in a cleaner and expanded pdf.
+I also compiled these posts in a cleaner and expanded pdf that is periodically updated.

 - Introduction to Online Learning